Aki78/AirportHeistGroup3MetropoliaProject/README.md

 ## Vision
 Airport Heist is a single player game, where the main character aims to avoid capture as they make their way across europe.
-Players are limited by their budget but can steal their way to fortune or to ruin!
+Players are limited by their budget but can steal money to survive.
 Players start in Helsinki, Finland and the game ends when they are either caught by interpol or run out of money.